geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Bright hour of rapture! who may dare to tell<br>
 In her fond breast what blended feelings swell!<br>
 With parted lips, closed eyes, and hands comprest,<br>
-To still th' impetuous beatings of her breast,<br>
+To still th’ impetuous beatings of her breast,<br>
 Listening she stood; while conscious memory strays,<br>
 To that blest hour when first she heard the lays.<br>
 Extatic dream—at length her faltering tongue<br>
 Its grief exprest in emblematic song:

-"The widow'd dove can never rest,<br>
+> “The widow’d dove can never rest,<br>
-The felon kite has robb'd her nest;<br>
+> The felon kite has robb’d her nest;<br>
-With wing untired she seeks her mate,<br>
+> With wing untired she seeks her mate,<br>
-To share or change his dreadful fate."
+> To share or change his dreadful fate.”

 Again she paused, and listening, from on high<br>
 Caught from the friendly gale the faint reply.<br>